will-scargill/Echo-Old/README.md

 # ECHO

 Readme coming soon.
-It's pretty self-explanatory anyway
+THIS IS NOT FINISHED, there's still a few bugs and a couple of things I still want to add.

 Official Server IP: 194.135.84.73